 FSANZ operates under the Food Standards Australia New Zealand Act 1991.
 The main objectives of this Act are to:

 - protect public health and safety

 - provide adequate information about food to help consumers make informed choices and to prevent fraud and deception

 FSANZ's role is to protect the health and safety of people in Australia and New Zealand by maintaining a safe food supply.

 FSANZ is responsible for:

-- Coordinating national food surveillance, enforcement and food recall (Australia only)
+- coordinating national food surveillance, enforcement and food recalls (Australia only)

-- The Department of Agriculture, Fisheries and Forestry Biosecurity (DAFF Biosecurity), which enforces the Food Standards Code on imported foods
+- the Department of Agriculture, which enforces the Food Standards Code on imported foods

 Changing the Food Standards Code

 Anyone can apply to change standards in the Food Standards Code.
 FSANZ can also raise proposals to amend the code if an important food safety issue arises.